 - R v Honey Rose – Represented an optometrist charged with gross negligence manslaughter following the death of a child.
-This was a complex and high profile case involving the first prosecution of an optometrist for manslaughter.
+This was a complex and high-profile case involving the first prosecution of an optometrist for manslaughter.
 The defendant was convicted following a trial before Stuart-Smith J and a jury.
-The conviction was overturned by the Court of Appeal on 31 July 2017 on the basis that the submission of no case to answer made to the trial judge ought to have been allowed ( EWCA Crim 1618).
-(Led by QC at trial and on appeal).
+The conviction was overturned by the Court of Appeal on 31 July 2017 on the basis that the submission of no case to answer made to the trial judge ought to have been allowed ( EWCA Crim 1618) (Led by QC).

 - R v Dr Lyndsey Thomas & Another – Represented a GP charged with gross negligence manslaughter arising out of an alleged failure to visit a child who was suffering from a rare endocrine disorder.
 Nicola Davies J upheld a submission of no case to answer.
 The Court of Appeal’s judgment in relation to the prosecution’s interlocutory appeal in the co-defendant’s case is reported (R v Rudling EWCA Crim 741).
 (Led by QC).

 - R (Natural England) v Benham-Crosswell – Represented a retired army colonel charged with destruction of great crested newt habitat.
-It was alleged that, amongst other things, he had deliberately and for financial gain drained a number of inter-connecting ponds which were known to be a great crested newt breeding ground in order to obtain materials to run his brickworks.
+It was alleged that he had drained a number of inter-connecting ponds which were known to be a great crested newt breeding ground.

 - Environment Agency v Starbuck – Represented a haulier charged with unlawfully depositing controlled waste on a number of occasions as part of a commercial fly-tipping operation around the M25 in Kent.
 Twelve defendants.

-- Environment Agency v Ivor Recycling Ltd – Represented a company charged with multiple breaches in respect of two waste transfer stations in West London.
+- Environment Agency v I Ltd – Represented a company charged with multiple breaches in respect of two waste transfer stations in West London.

 Professional Discipline Junior of the year (Chambers & Partners Bar Awards 2018)